maruurrets/capitalbikes/README.md

 ### To see my solution:
 python make_dataset_5models.py

-### To se the scores and best hyperparameters for the selected model
+### To see the scores and best hyperparameters for the selected model
 python gradientboosting.py